irisvukovic/Coursework-MSc-DataScience-UB/Computer-Vision/README.md

 - Trained using 70% of the dataset
 - Highly structured and guided starter notebook

-The accompanying **(PDF report)[./Computer-Vision-Task-1-Report.pdf/]** includes the model design, training strategy, evaluation metrics, bias analysis, results, and conclusions.
+The accompanying **[PDF Report](./Computer-Vision-Task-1-Report.pdf)** includes the model design, training strategy, evaluation metrics, bias analysis, results, and conclusions.

 ---